phu0ngng/nccl/plc/items/id_dcfab693/GIN_work_submission_improvement.md

 The design requires GDRCopy so that GPU does not loose performance communicating with the CPU thread.
 From time to time, the CPU thread will use GDRCopy to access the QP information on the GPU memory and perform the necessity.
 This feature is designed as an opt-in feature.
-We introduce `ginUseReliableDB` in the Dev Comm requirements struct.
+This is enabled through the `NCCL_GDAKI_USE_RELIABLE_DB` env var.

 2. Skip credit checking: Before GDA-KI can create WQEs, it must reserve enough slots in the WQ buffer.
 WQ is a circular buffer.
 We may end up reserving the